michael-s-luo/DS-Unit-3-Sprint-1-Software-Engineering/README.md

-# DS-Unit-3-Sprint-1-Software-Engineering
+# Bloomtech Data Science - Unit 3
-Software Engineering and Reproducible Research for Data Science
+## 3.1: Software Engineering and Reproducible Research for Data Science

+This repository serves to document and store my completed projects, assignments, and learning materials from the Bloomtech data science curriculum.

+Warm-up Activities, Guided Projects (lectures) and Module Projects (assignments) for unit 3.1 are found in this repository.
+The projects for 3.1 are additive and build upon each previous module, and can be found in the project folder bloomdata-michael-s-luo

 ## The World Beyond Notebooks